mtallentb/barstool-boxscores/README.md

 ### MongoDB

 MongoDB is used to cache the data from the external API.
+There are purposeful server logs that notify when the API or the cache is getting hit.